jbis9051/JamesSOBot/docs/CHAT_API.md

 # Receiving Events (Messages + other stuff)

-For receiving events you have 2 options: WebSockets or Long Polling
+For receiving events you have 2 options: WebSockets or Long Polling.

 ## WebSockets